 There is a legend about the formation of the Wonderful Bridges that tells about a dragon that appeared out of nowhere many years ago in the village of Zabardo.
 It started to destroy the herds of local shepherds.
 One day the villagers found a way to teach the dragon a lesson and punish him for his ruthless behavior.
 They loaded a donkey with wood branches, set it all on fire and sent the donkey into the forest.
 The greedy dragon swallowed the burning donkey and eventually collapsed, opening a large hole in the ground.
 Years later, the dragon’s bones formed the huge rock arches known today as the Wonderful Bridges.

-The Wonderful Bridges (BG: Чудните мостове, Chudnite mostove) are located in a karst valley 1450 m above sea level in the Western Rhodopes, 10 km northwest of the village of Zabardo and 30 km from the closest town, Chepelare.
+The Wonderful Bridges (BG: Чудните мостове, Chudnite mostove) are located in a karst valley 1450 m above sea level in the Western Rhodopes, 10 km northwest of the village of Zabardo, 30 km from the closest town, Chepelare and 55 km from the beautiful village of Shiroka Laka.
 The Wonderful Bridges are reachable by car on a narrow road from Zabardo following the well-marked signs.
 The drive takes around 25 minutes and there is parking available.
 Near the parking, you’ll find many stalls selling local jam, honey, herbs, spices and souvenirs.
 There are two chalets there as well offering traditional Bulgarian food.
 The Wonderful Bridges are a popular tourist attraction, especially in the summer season, so visiting is advised on weekdays.

 The romantic, cobblestone streets between the charming houses of Tryavna are ideal for relaxing walks in every season.